Beatrice of Savoy, Marchioness of Saluzzo: Life

+When her spouse died in 1244, Beatrice became the regent of Saluzzo during the minority of her son; however, she was forced to give up the regency to Boniface II, Marquis of Montferrat.

 Only two years after Manfred's death on 8 May 1246, Beatrice was betrothed a second time to a Manfred, an illegitimate son of Frederick II, Holy Roman Emperor by his mistress and possibly wife Bianca Lancia.
 Her marriage was arranged to recognize an alliance between Beatrice's father and Frederick.
 The couple were married by proxy in March 1247 and the marriage contract was signed on 21 April 1247.
-Manfred and Beatrice had one daughter, Constance (1249-1302) who went on to marry Peter III of Aragon and became mother of Alfonso III of Aragon, James II of Aragon and Elizabeth of Aragon.
+Manfred and Beatrice had one daughter, Constance (1249-1302) who went on to marry Peter III of Aragon and became queen regnant of Sicily in 1282.

 In a testament from Beatrice's father dated 24 May 1253, the succession rights of Beatrice were bypassed in favor of her younger half-brother; the testament fails to mention Beatrice's second husband, possibly indicating a breakdown in the marriage.

-Beatrice died before 1259.
+Beatrice of Savoy died in January 1258.
 Her husband became King of Sicily in 1258 and went on to marry Helena Angelina Doukaina and father children with her.